nvashish123/amplify-notes-initial/README.md

 Once finished, explore the local folder structure and show all the auto-generated code Walk through the AppSync console and show the GraphQL editor etc.

-Run a mutation from the console -
+Run a mutation from the console, to create a note -

 ###
 ```